pyepics/pyepics/doc/overview.rst

 The *timeout* argument sets the maximum time to wait for a value to be fetched over the network.
 If the timeout is exceeded, :func:`caget` will return ``None``.
-This might imply that the PV is not actually available, but it might also mean that the data is large or network slow enough
+This might imply that the PV is not actually available, but it might also mean that the data is large or network slow enough that the data just hasn't been received yet, but may show up later.

 The *as_string* argument tells the function to return the **string representation** of the value.
 The details of the string representation depends on the variable type of the PV.
-For integer (short or long) and string PVs, the string representation is pretty easy: 0 will become '0', for example..
+For integer (short or long) and string PVs, the string representation is pretty easy: 0 will become '0', for example.
 For float and doubles, the internal precision of the PV is used to format the string value.
 For enum types, the name of the enum state is returned::

     >>> from epics import caget, caput, cainfo
     >>> print caget('XXX:m1.VAL')     # A double PV
     0.10000000000000001